crnvl/ping/API.md

 ```
 As seen in the `struct`, `thumb_url` and `username` are optional fields.
 If they are not provided, the server will set the username to "anonymous" and the `thumb_url` to an empty string.
 `ref_id` can be used to reference another message id to create a comment.
+Board names have a limit of 30 characters and content can't be longer than 2000 characters.
 ##### Related file: [models.rs:15](./src/models.rs#L15)

 # Board Endpoints